-Underground oil tank average removal cost is in the neighborhood of $2,500.
+Underground oil tank average removal cost is in the neighborhood of $1,500.
 The underground removal cost is justified because it will need to be excavated from the ground.
-Above ground tanks can cost less to remove.

 Processing & submission of Local Township permit and utility mark-out prior to excavating is performed by Tank Solutions staff.
 Local construction/fire permits are typically required to be applied for before the tank can be removed.
-Once the local permits are approved, it is typical that the local inspector will need to be on site for all or a part of the removal activities.
+Once the local permits are approved the local inspector will need to be on site for all or a part of the removal activities.

-Discarding an empty oil tanks (both plastic and metal) should only be taken to State Certified recycling center.
-Recycling Centers will only accept tanks that are fully drained of any oil, properly cleaned and in some cases need to be broken or cut up into smaller pieces.
+Discarding an empty oil tanks should only be taken to State Certified recycling center.
+Recycling Centers will only accept tanks that are fully drained of any oil, properly cleaned and in some cases need to be cut up into smaller pieces.

 When you contact Tank Solutions for an oil tank removal in New Jersey and after we have contracted the work and the permit has been approved.
 We can generally get you on our schedule within 5 to 14 days.

-The easiest way to identify a potential for an underground heating oil tank is to look for a fill pipe and vent pipe at the exterior of the home.
-Sometimes the pipes will go through the foundation wall of the home.
-Sometimes they just go down in to the ground.
-There also could be evidence of fuel oil lines in your basement on the exterior walls or your floors.
+The easiest way to identify a potential for an underground heating oil tank is to look for fill pipes and vent pipes at the exterior of your home.
+These pipes generally go down in to the ground and there also could be evidence of fuel oil lines in your basement on the exterior walls or your floors.
 We recommend a Tank Search to locate any underground storage tanks on your property.

-If the tank is buried, it needs to be removed or filled in place If a fuel oil tank is left buried especially with oil still in the tank, it could eventually leak.
+If the tank is buried, it needs to be removed, if a fuel oil tank is left buried especially with oil still in the tank, it could eventually leak.
 A leaking underground storage tank (UST) can contaminate the soil as well as the home, creating an environmental hazard that can escalate the cost of removals.
 Mortgage lenders and insurance companies are very risk adverse and many home buyers have a difficult time procuring a mortgage or home owners insurance.

-How long does it take to remove oil tank?
+Typically, an oil tank removal will entail one day of work.
 90% of tank removal project entail 1 day of work on the subject site.
 Samples collected at time of removal are typically picked up by the laboratory on the next business day.
 Analysis takes 5 to 7 business days to complete.

 An underground storage tank (UST) system is a tank (or a combination of tanks) and connected underground piping having at least 10 percent of their combined volume underground.
 The tank system includes the tank, underground connected piping, underground ancillary equipment, and any containment system.
 The federal UST regulations apply only to UST systems storing either petroleum or certain hazardous substances.